Kuantan Pahang, Malaysia Travel Guide

 Specific dishes feature during Lunar New Year or Deepavali, reflecting the cultural celebrations.

-True fine dining options are limited, typically within luxury accommodations such as Hyatt Regency Kuantan Resort or The Zenith Hotel.
+True fine dining options are limited, typically within luxury hotels like Hyatt Regency Kuantan Resort or The Zenith Hotel.

 Numerous options for Malay, Chinese, and Indian cuisine, including popular local chains and family restaurants.
 Options from abroad in shopping centers and hotels.

-The best locations for authentic, affordable local food are hawker centers and dining halls.
+The best locations for authentic, affordable local food are food courts and dining halls.

-A bustling wet market where locals purchase fresh produce, seafood, and some cooked food.
+A busy wet market where locals purchase fresh produce, seafood, and some cooked food.
 Good for cultural observation.

 Open daily for fresh produce and local market insights.